wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 ```cpp
 ihc::ap_float<EW, MW> a;
 ```
 Here `EW` specifies the exponent width and `MW` specifies the mantissa width of the number.
 Optionally, another template parameter can be specified to set the rounding mode.
-For more details please refer to the section titled `Variable-Precision Integer and Floating-Point Support` in the Intel® oneAPI DPC++ FPGA Optimization Guide.
+For more details please refer to the section [*Declare the ap_float Data Type*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/optimize-your-design/resource-use/data-types-and-operations/var-prec-fp-sup/declare-and-use-the-ac-data-types/declare-the-ap-float-data-type.html) in the Intel® oneAPI DPC++ FPGA Optimization Guide.

 To use this type in your code, you must include the following header: